twins; twin; multiple; births; ;

 - Have a look at our topic 'Breastfeeding - more about breastfeeding' for information about breastfeeding twins and about feeding premature babies.

-- If you are bottle feeding your babies, it is a good idea when you can to feed each baby separately, as this separate closeness and touching helps encourage bonding with the baby.
+- If you are bottle feeding your babies, if you can feed each baby separately this separate closeness and touching can help with bonding with the baby.
 If you try to feed them together you will find you are holding the bottles, not the babies!

 - Have a look at our topic 'Bottle feeding - feeding your baby with formula'for more information.